Memories — and the Bates trees — come back five years after the great January ice storm.

 Prior to 1998, Bates had no policy for closing due to weather emergencies.
 That was a fanciful tradition reflecting the notion that residential colleges simply don’t close their doors.
 Everyone had heard the tall tales, like the one about Prexy Phillips snowshoeing from the President’s House to his office in Roger Bill.

 So, classes were held throughout the ice storm and its aftermath, and Bates’ 800 faculty and staff did what they could to get to work.
-One day, Elaine Freeman, now retired as associate director of physical plant, stopped to offer a ride to Lorraine Brochu of dining services.
+One day, Elaine Freeman, now retired as associate director of Facility Services, stopped to offer a ride to Lorraine Brochu of dining services.
 En route to work, Brochu was struggling across icy Pettengill Street – on her hands and knees.

 “It was too boring to stay home.
 No power, no lights, no nothing” dining service worker Chase Pray of Greene said at the time.
 “And I’m not one to stay still too long.”

 Pray, a devoted runner, donned thermal polypropylene, Lycra tights, and spiked cross-country running flats and ran to work, covering nine miles of nearly impassable roads in an hour and 20 minutes.